9brada6/tabs-with-posts/development.md

 ## ✅ Todo

+Change all 'backend;' to 'backend' in translator context.

 1. Change twrp to tabs-with-posts in translations.
-2. create .pot file, and see how to edit it with .poteditor.
+2. Change esc_html(_x).
+3. find all $allowed_kses and use the function.
+4. find all phpcs:ignore -- CSS where we ignore _x, and use wp_kses.
-3. Change domain name or slug of the plugin to "tabs-with-posts".
+5. Change domain name or slug of the plugin to "tabs-with-posts", also see how to change the github folder-name/project-name.

 Bug: Find where the cache might be generated different if the user has admin privilege, or find a way to disable admin privilege.